 On January 30, 1912, 347 Commonwealth was acquired from the Mason family by Israel A. Ratshesky.
 The transaction was facilitated through deeds from the Mason family to attorney Frederic Sprague Goodwin, from Frederic Goodwin to real estate dealer and conveyancer William Stober, and from William Stober to Israel Ratshesky.

 Israel Ratshesky and his wife, Theresa (Shuman) Ratshesky, made 347 Commonwealth their Boston home.
 They previously had lived at 232 Commonwealth.
-They also maintained a home in Swampscott.
+They also maintained a home, Beachhurst, in Swampscott.

 Before moving to 347 Commonwealth, the Ratsheskys remodeled the interior.
-Plans for the remodeling, designed by architect G. Henri Desmond, are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN A-29.).
+Plans for the remodeling, designed by architect G. Henri Desmond, are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN A-29.).